 Police are shown here on the scene of a fatal crash in Richmond Hill on Thursday.
 (CBC)

-The major collision investigation unit is now handling this case and is examining all factors that may have contributed to it.
+Police stated that their major collision investigation unit is now overseeing this case and examining all factors that may have contributed to it.

-If anyone witnessed what happened or has relevant dashboard camera footage, they’re encouraged to contact police.
+If anyone witnessed this incident or has relevant dashcam footage, they’re encouraged to reach out to police.

 Source link

 Endre Teleki, who saw the accident unfold, described how a speeding car coming from Major Mackenzie Drive entered the intersection with Leslie Street and collided with another vehicle.
-He mentioned that he called 911 immediately afterward.
-Teleki stated he was about 15 meters away when it happened and jumped over a barrier to avoid getting hit.
+He reported calling 911 immediately after witnessing it happen.
+Teleki mentioned he was around 15 meters away from where it occurred and jumped off the sidewalk over a barrier to avoid being hit.
 “There was a huge crash.
 I had to jump out of the way so I didn’t get hit by the car,” Teleki said.
-“I’m still kind of shocked,” he remarked.
+“I’m still kind of shocked,” he shared.
 “It was going crazy speed.”Source link